Speakers vow to protect freedom of expression

 While announcing the future strategy, General Secretary PFUJ Nasir Zaidi said that PFUJ has announced nation-wide protests against the Citizens Protection (Against Online Harm) Rules 2020.
 “The Pakistan Federal Union of Journalists will hold joint press conferences in Karachi, Lahore, Peshawar and Quetta press clubs.
 Besides that, a national conference will be organized on February 27 at the National Press Club where a declaration will be passed presenting the demands of media and civil society."

 Sadaf Baig said that the government is giving wrong impression that the rules were formulated to protect Pakistani users from online harm and it will help generate revenue through digital app economy.
 "Millions of people are running their businesses through digital media which is much larger than app economy," she said while demanding the government to clarify the legal status of these rules.
-"Only Parliament has the right to formulate and amend laws."
+"Only Parliament has the right to formulate and amend laws.
+These rules are actually the violation of the rights of Parliament."

 While presenting the view of HRCP, Haris Khaleeq said that these rules are the violation of political, cultural and economic rights of general public.
 He said that people especially rights defenders are already working under strict surveillance.
 He endorsed the statement presented by PFUJ.